 The goal for the future is fewer injections for the same or better visual outcomes as current therapy.
-This will reduce the treatment burden for patients who are classically older and less mobile.
+This will reduce the treatment burden for patients who are typically older and less mobile.
 Currently there are several therapeutic options that are being investigated – designed ankyrin repeat proteins (DARPINs), brolucizumab, use of a port delivery systems (PDS) and bispecific antibodies.

 The PDS is a system used with ranibizumab.
 It is a device implanted into the wall of the eye.
 Here it slowly releases ranibizumab into the vitreous.
 The port can be re-filled in clinic visits and is simple to do so.
 The expectation is that the interval between port injections will be significantly longer that repeat intravitreal injections.
 A phase 2 randomised clinical trial showed the PDS was generally well tolerated and the PDS 100-mg/ml arm of the trial showed visual and anatomic outcomes comparable with monthly intravitreal ranibizumab 0.5mg injections41.

-Bifunctional antibodies are now being developed such faricimab (targets both Angiopoietin-2 and VEGF-A) which is trialled for both diabetic macula oedema and AMD.
+Bifunctional antibodies are now being developed such faricimab which targets both Angiopoietin-2 and VEGF-A. It is being trialled for both diabetic macula oedema and AMD.
 In wet AMD IBI302 a novel bispecific decoy receptor fusion protein designed with both a VEGF inhibition and complement inhibition domain has been trialled.
 A dose escalation study of intravitreal IBI302 in patients with wet AMD is underway42.
 This dual targeting of 2 different pathways may mean patients will need a reduced number of intravitreal injections and possibly better VA outcomes.
+Furthermore, it can potentially help in the treatment of patients who are refractory to anti-VEGF treatment.

 Brolucizumab is a humanized single-chain antibody fragment inhibitor of VEGF-A. Two recent phase 3 trials HAWK and HARRIER compared brolucizumab with aflibercept43.
 These trials showed brolucizumab was noninferior to aflibercept in visual function at week 48, and >50% of brolucizumab 6mg-treated eyes were maintained on 12 weekly dosing intervals through week 48.
 This reduced the injection burden for the patients.
 Anatomic outcomes also favoured brolucizumab over aflibercept and overall safety was similar to aflibercept in the study.
-Though recently there have been reports from the United States where the drug has been in clinical practice for more than a year of some cases of retinal vasculitis and retinal artery occlusion using this drug44.
+Though recently there have been post marketing reports of some cases of retinal vasculitis and retinal artery occlusion using this drug44.

-Finally, intravitreal abicipar pegol a novel DARPin blocks all isoforms of VEGF-A. In a phase 3 study abicipar 8 and 12 weekly were both noninferior to ranibizumab 4 weekly in the primary end point of stable vision, however, intraocular inflammation was more frequent with abicipar45.
+Finally, intravitreal abicipar pegol a novel DARPin blocks all isoforms of VEGF-A. In a phase 3 study abicipar 8 and 12 weekly were both noninferior to ranibizumab 4 weekly in terms of vision stability.
+However, intraocular inflammation was more frequent with abicipar45.
+It has not been granted a license by the Food and Drug Administration (FDA) due to the levels of intraocular inflammation reported.
 Subsequently Allergan has withdrawn application filings with both the European Medicines Agency (EMA) and the Japanese Regulatory Agency (PMDA) for abicipar pegol.

 Gene therapy for macular degeneration